Carey851/base-beat-tap/README.md

 2. Make a focused change.
 3. Test the change if the project includes a test process.
 4. Update documentation when behavior or setup steps change.

+## Troubleshooting

+If setup or usage is unclear:

+- Confirm that the repository was cloned successfully.
+- Check the project root for dependency or configuration files.
+- Review any scripts or commands defined by the project.